jopo86/main/mc/README.md

 This is a work in progress - it's not even close to done.
 It is a minecraft clone I am coding using the C++ lanugage and the OpenGL rendering API.

 Additional Dependencies:
-- GLFW (Graphics Library Framework - handles windows & input)
+- GLFW (Graphics Library Framework - provides ability to program windows & input)
 - GLAD (OpenGL Loader/Generator - provides ability to program modern OpenGL)
 - GLM (OpenGL Mathematics - makes complicated math like matrices and vectors easier with a library of functions)
 - STBI (or stb_image, loads images of many file types, in this case to be used for textures).